kyratrades/kyratrades.github.io/docs/just-in.md

 NOTES
 : Created specifically for Signature Theatre with special permission from Sondheim himself, this jam-packed revue features over 30 songs from the composer’s canon.
 With a lush 16-piece orchestra leading the way for 12 phenomenal singers, this exclusive event satisfies every Sondheim craving.
 : Includes full-show `1.45 GB`, audio-described version `1.11 GB`, English captions, Behind the Scenes `0.44 GB` and playbill.

+#### Evening Primrose - US television series ABC Stage 67 - 1966
+{: .no_toc .d-inline-block }

+Pro-Shot
+{: .label .label-green }

+FORMAT
+: VOB+smalls `1 DVD` `Commercial DVD`

+CAST
+: Anthony Perkins, Dorothy Stickney, Larry Gates, Charmian Carr

+NOTES
+: A rare television find, Evening Primrose is a 1966 musical that aired on ABC Stage 1967 and is most notable for its music and lyrics by a young Stephen Sondheim.
+The 52-minute black-and-white program was based on a story by John Collier and adapted by James Goldman, and the four songs are distinctively Sondheim.